peteroupc/URIUtility/api/com.upokecenter.util.URIUtility.md

     public static String DirectoryPath(String uref)

-Extracts the scheme, the authority, and the path component (up to and including the last "/" in the path if any) from the given URI or IRI, using the IRIStrict parse mode to check the URI or IRI.
+Extracts the scheme, the authority, and the path component (up to and including the last "/" in the path if any) from the specified URI or IRI, using the IRIStrict parse mode to check the URI or IRI.
 Any "./" or "../" in the path is not condensed.

 **Parameters:**